rolux/gtamaplib-vc/README.md

 ## Game Mode

 To enter game mode, click `Fasten Seatbelts` in the 3D map view.
-The usual keyboard controls work, but we highly recommend using a controller.
+The usual keyboard controls (and a few unusual ones) work, but we highly recommend plugging in a controller.

 ## Notes

-Inspired by prior work from Neutral_State on the GTA VI Mapping Discord.
+Initial version inspired by prior work from Neutral_State on the GTA VI Mapping Discord.

 Please keep in mind that v1.0.0 is pre-release software.
 Some parts may change quickly, others may still be unfinished.